jonbig/Data_Science_Portfolio/data_visualization_projects/voting_district_locater/README.md

 ## **4. Analyze data to find patterns, relationships, and trends.**

 Now that the data is cleaned, the next step is to build the tables needed for each of the 3 visualizations.
 This isn't strictly necessary as Tableau supports table merges natively.
 However, I've found that using SQL joins and connecting Tableau to the resulting tables yeilds more responsive visualizations.
 I'll need to create 3 tables for the 3 visualizations in this project.

+Contributions Visualization

+This horizontal bar chart will display the candidate's name along with the total dollar amount of contributions they've received.
+I'll use SQL to join the cointributions table with the candidates table on the committee ID field.
+This will add the candidate name and district name attributes from the candidate table to the contributions table.
+We can then group the resulting table by candidate name and the sum of the contribution amounts.

 You can view the SQL code for the joins here.